ast0414/semit/docs/index.md

 #### Variational Autoencoders

-Variational Autoencoder (VAE) is a specific framework of "generative modeling" that deals with probabilistic distribution models of data points in the latent space.
+Variational Autoencoder (VAE) [(Kingma and Welling, 2014)](#kingma2014) is a specific framework of "generative modeling" that deals with probabilistic distribution models of data points in the latent space.
 While structurally similar to an autoencoder, the encoder of VAE produces a distribution within the latent space rather than encoding a vector representation directly.
 This latent distribution is enforced to approximate a prior including but not limited to a normal distribution.

 <p align="center">
     <img src="assets/images/vae.png" alt="VAE" />